 Prevention is a broad term used in public health to support the health and well-being of people by preventing problems before they start.

-Coalitions like ours work on prevention by supporting and promoting education, events, policies, and activities for youth, families, and professionals that help to increase protective factors and reduce risk factors.
+Coalitions like ours work on prevention by supporting and promoting events, policies, educational curricula, information, and activities for youth, families, and professionals that help to reduce risk factors and increase protective factors.

 Why is preventing (and reducing) youth substance use so important?